 Starting or growing a business is an exciting, frustrating, rewarding and arduous experience.
 It involves many considerations and a careful use of precious resources.
-In today’s marketplace, establishing a powerful and memorable brand is essential for any company’s success and, while most experts agree what branding is, few give the logo its due respect.
+Establishing a powerful and memorable brand is essential for any company’s success and, while most experts agree what branding is, few give the logo its due respect.

 In my experience, a logo sets the stage for all of your strategic messaging.
 A logo is not just an equal part of a brand, like most experts would indicate.
 Like a bicycle wheel with many spokes, your branding spokes need to be connected to one central hub.
 Think of your logo as the hub for your brand and all other iterations of that logo as your spokes.